 Factors Contributing

-The financial crisis and the Great Financial Crisis have significantly contributed to the rise in student debt.
+The financial and Great Financial crises have significantly contributed to the rise in student debt.
 The increased need for higher education due to a competitive job market has led many students to take out loans.

 Role of Tuition Fees